com-lihaoyi/mill/docs/pages/9 - Contrib Modules.md

 ```

 Flyway will look for migration files in `db/migration` in all resources folders by default.
+This should work regardless of if you are using a mill or sbt project layout.

 You can then run common flyway commands like
 ```